 User-generated content doesn’t just have to live on social media channels.
 You can quickly expand its reach and value by showing it directly on your website with interactive UGC widgets.

-Pick your favorite social media platform (Facebook, Instagram, Google, Twitter, TikTok, etc.) and select what you want to show, whether that be stories, posts, videos, or reviews of your products.
+Pick your favorite social media platform (Facebook, Instagram, Google, Twitter, YouTube, TikTok, etc.) and select what you want to show, whether that be stories, posts, user-generated videos, or reviews of your products.
 Select your preferred template and curate your perfect widget.

 EmbedSocial platform works with every CMS and popular eCommerce platform, so no matter what website builder you have, we got your back!